-A Complete Guide To Chase Business And Personal Credit Cards
+A Complete Guide To Chase Business & Personal Credit Cards

-If you’ve been shopping around for a new credit card, whether for personal or business use, it’s likely you’ve come across a Chase credit card or three.
-In fact, it would be hard not to — between its own branded credit cards and its co-branded partner cards, Chase has 28 credit cards on offer.
+If you’ve been shopping around for a new credit card, whether for personal or business use, you’ve likely come across a Chase credit card or three.
+In fact, it would be hard not to — between its own branded credit cards and its co-branded partner cards, Chase has 30 credit cards on offer.
 That’s a lot of credit cards!

-Wouldn’t it be convenient if somebody were to gather pertinent information on every Chase credit card, compile that information into an article, then present it to you via The Internet?
+Wouldn’t it be convenient if somebody were to gather pertinent information on every Chase credit card, compile that information into an article, then present it to you via the internet?
 Well, fret not, for that day has arrived.
-Here’s a rundown of every Chase credit card and what each one has to offer you.
+We’ve written up a rundown of every Chase credit card and what each one has to offer you.
 Plenty of these cards take advantage of Chase Ultimate Rewards, the bank’s exclusive credit card rewards program.

-(For a look at today’s top business credit cards from Chase and other credit card companies, check out our piece on the top business credit cards of 2019.)
+(For a look at today’s top business credit cards from Chase and other credit card companies, check out our piece on the top business credit cards.)

 |Chase Credit Card||Details|